techno-tim/techno-tim.github.io/_posts/2021-09-04-meet-file-browser.md

 [Watch Video](https://www.youtube.com/watch?v=W2yZ5_sd9Hc)

-(see video description for gear links)
+(see video description for links to gear, discord, and other ways to connect.)

-You can find the LittleLink-Server repo [here](https://github.com/techno-tim/littlelink-server).

 ## Docker Setup